 2. Visual Supports

 The Monarch Model maximizes the learning opportunity that visuals can provide by applying visual supports within a structured language system rather than using them as isolated icons.
-The result is a comprehensive program that acknowledges the importance of visuals in order to support expressive communication, receptive language comprehension and the organization of daily events and learning sequences.
+Customized visual supports are created and implemented for each individual around three primary constructs:

 The Monarch Model embraces a natural language curriculum that serves as an extension and elaboration of state curricular standards.
-We recognize that the student's available language system, including available vocabulary and concepts, can dictate the extent to which he/she can successfully participate in learning.
+We recognize that the individual’s available language system, including available vocabulary and concepts, can dictate the extent to which s/he can successfully participate in learning.
 By maximizing access to language and providing continuous "teachable moments" in a natural environment, the potential for richer and more meaningful expression and understanding is made possible.
+Students are taught seven communicative functions, which include:

-As a person on the autism spectrum becomes more competent in their understanding and use of language, they are better able to manage the demands of comprehensive educational curriculum.
+As individuals on the autism spectrum become more competent in their understanding and use of language, they are better able to manage the demands of a comprehensive educational curriculum.
 To support this, the Monarch Model identified the key language concepts in the content area curriculum and made them a critical, foundational component of instruction.
-As a result, math, social studies, science, language arts and reading instruction are more comprehensible and manageable and students more effectively meet their learning potential.
+As a result, math, social studies, science, language arts, and reading instruction are more comprehensible and manageable, which enables students to more effectively meet their learning potential.